Forth Worth and Tarrant County church assistance programs.

 Churches and faith based groups across Tarrant County provide assistance to the working poor.
 If a family needs money for paying their rent, a voucher for gasoline or to pay for medications, free food or maybe electric bill assistance, a local church in Fort Worth Texas as well as surrounding communities may help.

 No matter the applicants religion, one of these faith based groups may assist.
 They also support people of all languages and backgrounds, whether they are Spanish speaking immigrants, single moms, minorities, or elderly.
-The locations, including St Andrews United Methodist Church, not only give monetary support for paying bills, but they also give guidance, both spiritual and other kinds.
+The locations, including Christian and other faith based churches, not only give monetary support for paying bills, but they also give guidance, both spiritual and other kinds.

 The main types of assistance available are below.
 As noted, a religious group will not discriminate based on religion.
 But the individual needs to live in Tarrant County, they need to meet the income or other requirements in place, and realize that resources are very limited.